 Let’s make the usage of actuators more tangible from an IoT perspective:

-An example was covered in our article on building management evolutions in the age of IoT and, simply put, goes like this: actuators sit on your radiator or control airflow in a smart room in a smart home or smart building; sensors detect there is no one in the room; actuators get triggered to lower temperature (or stop HVAC or whatever); control system reports back decision to management system (with energy savings as a result) and everyone happy.
+An example was covered in an interview with Martin Feder on building management evolutions and BMS systems in the age of IoT and, simply put, goes like this: actuators sit on your radiator or control airflow in a smart room in a smart home or smart building; sensors detect there is no one in the room; actuators get triggered to lower temperature (or stop HVAC or whatever); control system reports back decision to management system (with energy savings as a result) and everyone happy.